d13r/laravel-breadcrumbs/README.md

 ***Note:** If you are using an older version, click it in the table above to see the documentation for that version.*

+***Note 2:** If you think this documentation can be improved in any way, please [edit this file](https://github.com/davejamesmiller/laravel-breadcrumbs/edit/master/README.md) and make a pull request.*

 ### 1. Install Laravel Breadcrumbs

 Run this at the command line: